An interference-based method for the detection of strongly lensed gravitational waves: Abstract

 \section{Abstract}

-\sffamily The strong lensing gravitational wave (SLGW) is a promising transient phenomenon that encompasses a wealth of physics.
-However, the long-wave nature of gravitational waves (GW) poses a significant challenge in identification of its host galaxy.
-To tackle this challenge, we propose a multi-messenger method triggered by the wave optics effect of microlensing.
-The microlensing diffraction/interference fringes introduce frequency-dependent fluctuations in the waveform.
-Our method has three steps.
-First, we reconstruct the GW waveforms by using the template-independent and template-dependent methods.
+\sffamily The strongly lensed gravitational wave (SLGW) is a promising transient phenomenon.
+However, the long-wave nature of gravitational waves poses a significant challenge in identification of its host galaxy.
+To tackle this challenge, we propose a method triggered by the wave optics effect of microlensing.
+The microlensing interference introduce frequency-dependent fluctuations in the waveform.
+Our method consists of three steps.
+First, we reconstruct the waveforms by using the template-independent and template-dependent methods.
 The mismatch of two reconstructions serves as an indicator of SLGWs.
-This step can identify $10\%$ SLGWs.
-Second, we pair the SLGW's multi-signals by employing the sky localization overlapping.
-Third, we find the host galaxy by requiring the consistency of time delays between Galaxy-Galaxy strong lensing (GGSL) and SLGW.
-With the help of CSST and JWST, one can identify $1$ quadruple-image system in roughly $3$ years.
+This step can identify approximately $10\%$ SLGWs.
+Second, we pair the SLGWs' multiple-images by employing the sky localization overlapping.
+Because we have pre-identified at least one image through microlensing, the false alarm probability for pairing SLGWs is significantly reduced.
+Third, we search the host galaxy by requiring the consistency of time-delays between galaxy-galaxy lensing and SLGW.
+By combing the stage-IV galaxy survey and the third-generation gravitational wave detectors, we expect to find, on average, 1 quadruple-image system per 3 years.
+The merit of this method can significantly facilitate the pursuit of time-delay cosmography, discovery of compact objects and multi-messenger astronomy.

 \sffamily